Construction Accounting in Wisconsin

 Payroll and Labor Cost Allocation

 Labor is one of the largest costs for construction companies in Wisconsin.
-We integrate payroll systems with job costing to ensure accurate labor allocation to each project.
+We integrate payroll systems with job costing to ensure accurate labor allocation to each project, including seasonal workforce fluctuations and Davis-Bacon wage tracking on federal projects.

 • Payroll system integration